Don’t let social distancing stop the celebrations. Throw a quarantine birthday party with these four party planning tips.

 Just Serve Dessert

-That way there is no need to serve a full spread during a socially distanced party, just serve dessert!
+There is no need to serve a full spread during a socially distanced party, just serve dessert!

 The cake was a grocery store bakery cake that I literally ordered the day prior and I picked up the gourmet cupcakes from the store too.